John Delaney (football administrator): Business life

-Soccer administration
+Career

-John Delaney joined the board of directors of soccer club Waterford United in 1996, in which capacity he represented the club on the Football Association of Ireland (FAI) Senior Council, and in the League of Ireland.
+John Delaney joined the board of directors of soccer club Waterford United in 1996, representing the club on the Football Association of Ireland (FAI) Senior Council, and in the League of Ireland.

-He was elected Treasurer of the FAI in July 2001, the youngest man to hold the position.
+In July 2001, he was elected treasurer of the FAI at the age of thirty-three, becoming the youngest person to hold the position.
 His father, Joe, had held the same position previously.

 CEO and the Aviva Stadium

 Delaney rose to prominence in the wake of the 2002 Keane Saipan saga, having emerged as the FAI's public figurehead during the affair.
-He became acting chief executive of the organisation in December 2004, after Fran Rooney's acrimonious departure, and took up the role full-time in March 2005.
+He became acting chief executive of the organisation in November 2004, after Fran Rooney's acrimonious departure, and was appointed to the role full-time in March 2005.
 In November 2006, his contract was extended to 2012.
 In July 2010, the FAI's Board of Directors agreed to extend his contract again, until 2015, and in July 2014 once more, this time to 2019.

 The biggest project undertaken during Delaney's time in office was the expansion of the Irish Rugby Football Union stadium at Lansdowne Road to become the Aviva Stadium.
 Led by the IRFU with the active participation of the FAI, the project successfully delivered the stadium but while the State and the IRFU parts were financially as planned, the FAI found itself in severe debt.
 The main scheme to pay for the FAI elements of the work, the Vantage Club for high-income fans, massively under-delivered on advance ticket sales, partly due to the declining economic climate after the Irish financial crisis and partially to the over-pricing of the ticket offering.